Artists

 About

-In the fall of 2018, from October 10th through the 21st, — , Celebrate Mexico Now festival will celebrate its QUINCEAÑERA EDITION – 15 years of providing a dynamic range of free and low-cost contemporary arts coming out of Mexico: music; film; literature; dance; culinary; visual art.
+In the fall of 2018, from October 10th through the 21st, — , Celebrate Mexico Now festival celebrates its QUINCEAÑERA EDITION – 15 years of providing a dynamic range of free and low-cost contemporary arts coming out of Mexico: music; film; literature; dance; culinary; visual art.
 The only festival of its kind in the United States, the 2018 Festival features more than 40 artists and an eclectic and thrilling schedule of world premieres, U.S. debuts, and cross-cultural collaborations.

 Staff